LiranNis/foreman-windows/doc/foreman.md

 - `computerOuSuffix`: Used if `computerOU` is not present to generate the computer OU from hostgroup and hostdomain. `computerOU` takes precedence!
 Note, the OU must still be manually created in active directory.
 - `computerDomain`: domain.com # domain to join
 - `disableIPv6`: Allows you to disable IPv6 through the registry
+- `foreman_debug`: Enables alot of debug logs, doesn't remove installations files, this option is recommended **only** for debug

 #### Optional - Rundeck
 - `runRundeck`: Call rundeck at the end of the finish script, make sure you wait till the host will end the boot which allows the server to apply GPO settings (such as enable WinRM), the host name will be sent through "hosts" argument